“This rotten town… it soils everybody.”

 The majority of the plot for A Dame to Kill For is based on Miller’s well-received series of graphic novels.
 However, there are two original storylines that were written exclusively for the big screen.
 The setting of Sin City was clearly inspired by a Los Angeles of the past, perhaps from the ’20s or ’30s, where danger lurks behind every corner.

 Watching the movie feels like watching an animated comic book: which makes sense, as screenwriter Frank Miller’s graphic novels of the same name are the source material for the flick.
 Comparing the two Sin City movies, the original felt so innovative; the technology in that movie was groundbreaking and new.
 Nine years later, it almost feels like it’s no longer relevant.
 This sequel would have done so much better if it was released seven years ago.

 The special effects are pretty good, but cartoon-like at times, just like appearing in a comic book.
-The visual look is great and intense and all of the actors are great; however, onscreen, they they don’t always have a lot to do.
+The visual look is gritty and intense, and all of the actors are great; however, onscreen, they don’t always have a lot to do.